Keweenaw-Time-Traveler/ktt-api/README.md

 - `"search": string` what the user entered in the search field
 - `"area": object` geometry of the area being viewed
 - `"filters": object`
-  - `"type": string` Everything, People, Place, Stories
   - `"date_range": string` if date range selector bar is used
   - `"photos": boolean` should list include results with photos
-  - `"featured": boolean` should list include results that are featured
-  - `"advanced": object` list of advanced fileters like record type
+  - `"type": string` one of the items in (default is 'everything'): people, places, stories, or everything

 **Response**

 - `200 OK` on success